Logiqx/open-gnss/docs/minutiae.md

 **Addendum #2**

 I still haven't considered the raw data of RTK / PPK.
 So far as I know it isn't and immediate requirement and worst case could be treated as a "major" update - e.g. 2.0.0.

+**Addendum #3**

+p.s.
+I learnt the importance of structure packing / byte alignment and endianness the hard way.
+Trying to port C code between different architectures can be incredible painful if these things aren't considered up front.
+Code that works fine on one platform can look fine, yet produce garbage on another platform or even result in memory faults.
+Problems are even more likely to occur when using binary structures that you think are fixed, reading straight from disk into memory.
+Code that looks like it "should" work simply doesn't because of compiler interventions.

+TLDR - Byte packing is important and relevant and which is why the UBX protocol addressed it explicitly.
+The same is true of endianness which I learnt the hard way when trying to use C code that worked fine on Motorola architectures yet failed spectacularly on Intel architectures.
+These are the kinds of problems that we can ensure don't happen with an open format.
+I guess a lot of people don't even know such problems are even a "thing".
+In the past it used to cause me a fair bit of work when writing C code for Motorola, Sparc, and Intel architectures.